 Although candidates studying abroad must adhere to the same rigorous course requirements as their stateside counterparts, they benefit from the international experience by learning about other cultures and by developing a broader, more global perspective of teaching and learning.

-- Supervisory sessions for all Fieldwork and Student Teaching participants occur weekly.
+- When possible, supervisory sessions for all Fieldwork and Student Teaching participants occur weekly.
 As a result, College supervisors provide candidates with ongoing constructive feedback of their progress in the classroom.